-As we now have data on the same experiment conducted sat at a desk in a usability lab and walking outdoors it is possible to see the effect that this had.
+As we now have data on the same experiment conducted sat at a desk in a usability lab and walking outdoors it is possible to see the effect this had.
 From the data on the number of codes entered (see Table 4 and Figures 8 and 11) it can be seen that being outdoors and walking had a negative effect.
 To assess this a two-factor ANOVA was carried out on the indoor/outdoor data and the button size/sound treatment data.
-The results showed a significant main effect for indoors versus outdoors ( $F{1,120}$ =96.48, p<0.001), a significant main effect for button size/audio treatment ( $F{3,120}$ =62.96, p<0.001) but no interaction between the two ( $F{3,120}$ =0.31, p=0.81).
+The results showed a significant main effect for indoors versus outdoors ($F{1,120}=96.48$, p<0.001), a significant main effect for button size/audio treatment ($F{3,120}=62.96$, p<0.001) but no interaction between the two ($F{3,120}=0.31$, p=0.81).

-This result strongly shows that being outside and walking reduced the amount of data that could be entered with the buttons in the application used, knocking an average of 32% off the numbers of codes entered (see Table 4).
+This result strongly shows that being outside and walking reduced the amount of data that could be entered with the buttons, knocking an average of 32% off the numbers of codes entered (see Table 4).
 The data analysis in the section above has already described the effect for button size and audio treatment on the number of codes typed.
-The lack of interaction shows that walking outdoors did not significantly affect the smaller buttons more than the bigger ones, nor the sonically-enhanced ones more than the silent ones.
+The lack of interaction shows that walking outdoors did not significantly effect the smaller buttons more than the bigger ones, nor the sonically-enhanced ones more than the silent ones.

-For the subjective workload data walking outside increased the workload by an average of 17% when using the data entry application (see Table 3).
-Again, walking and trying to perform the data entry task outdoors was much more difficult than indoors.
-This is not surprising but it is important to be clear what effect a more realistic situation has.
-This experiment has demonstrated that using a data-entry type of application on a mobile device in a more realistic environment can significantly change the interaction and this must be taken into account when designing and testing mobile devices.
-Testing in the laboratory on its own is not enough.
-Further research is needed to develop evaluation techniques that can test devices in more realistic situations.
+For the subjective workload data walking outside increased the workload by an average of 17% (see Table 3).
+Again, walking and trying to perform the data entry task outdoors was much more difficult.
+This is not surprising but it is important to be clear what effect a realistic situation has.
+This experiment has demonstrated that using a device in a realistic environment can significantly change the interaction and this must be taken into account when designing and testing mobile devices.
+Testing in the laboratory is not enough on its own.